Shivam00003/demo-class/README.md

 # demo-class
-A demo repo for git and gitHub
+A demo repo for git and gitHub.